Choose the Best Fit Chemical Peel for Your Skin Type

 Before choosing a chemical peel, it’s important to identify your skin type:

-- Oily Skin: Prone to acne, clogged pores, and shine.
-Often benefits from salicylic acid and Jessner’s peels.
+- Oily skin, prone to acne and clogged pores.
+Often benefits from salicylic acid peels.

-- Dry Skin: Sensitive to harsh chemicals and prone to flaking.
-Superficial lactic acid or mild glycolic peels are ideal.
+- Dry skin and prone to flaking.
+Superficial lactic acid peels are ideal.

-- Combination Skin: Requires careful balance—oily zones may tolerate stronger peels while dry areas need gentle formulas.
+- Combination skin, Requires careful balance—oily face zones may tolerate stronger trichloroacetic acid (TCA) peels while dry face areas need gentle formulas like mild glycolic aic peel.

-- Sensitive Skin: Fragile skin prone to irritation.
+- Sensitive skin and fragile skin prone to irritation.
 Mild superficial peels and professional guidance are essential.

-- Hyperpigmented Skin: Darker skin tones require low-irritant peels like mandelic or lactic acid, with caution to prevent post-inflammatory hyperpigmentation.
+- Hyperpigmented skin and darker skin tones require low-irritant peels like mandelic or acid peels, with caution to prevent post-inflammatory hyperpigmentation.

 2. Matching Peel Type to Skin Concerns